 Viewed from a high level, nearly every manufacturing and logistics company today can be bucketed into one of the following five stages when it comes to safety maturity.

-- In transition ("compliance culture"): These companies rely on regulatory requirements to deliver the message of safety's importance.
-They may have safety-specific roles and designations internally, but generally tie goal-setting back to OSHA metrics or costs.
+These companies rely on regulatory requirements to deliver the message of safety's importance.
+They may have safety-specific roles and designations internally, but generally tie goal setting back to OSHA metrics or costs.

-- Proactive ("ownership culture"): Proactive companies are currently working to integrate safety into their business models.
-They tend to have some interdependency among stakeholders for safety improvements, with goal-setting linked to actions and performance improvements.
+Proactive companies are currently working to integrate safety into their business models.
+They tend to have some interdependency among stakeholders for safety improvements, with goal setting linked to actions and performance improvements.